MartinLampel/CarND-Advanced-Lane-Lines/README.md

 ### Image Transformations

 The next step is to extract the information's from the image to detect the lanes.
 This is done by applying different thresholds to color spaces.
 As for color spaces, the HLS and LAB are used.
 From the HLS color space, the saturation and lightness channels allow separating the lanes from the road.
 Since the lanes are yellow or white, they have a high saturation and lightness.
 To these channels are different gradient thresholds(magnitude, directions) applied and combined with saturation and lightness channel.
 Tests with various color spaces have shown, that the LAB color space provides good information about the lane position, especially in areas with shadow.
-These transformations are done in the method convert in the LaneFinder class.
+These transformations are done in the method `convert` in the `LaneFinder` class.

 transformations        | warped transformations :-------------------------:|:-------------------------:
 ![](output_images/straight_lines1_binary_mask.jpg)  |  ![](output_images/straight_lines1_warped_mask.jpg)

 ### Perspective Transform

+The perspective transform into bird view with the method `warp_image` from the `LaneFinder` class.
+For the transformation follow coordinates has been used:

 | Source        | Destination   |
 |:-------------:|:-------------:|